What to see in France

 Lavender fields in Provence© Dominique Bottani. coll.CDT Vaucluse

-Last but not least, the Paca region is the real deal when it comes to mountains.
-Choose from Alpes Maritimes with Mercantour National Park, Hautes-Alpes with Les Ecrins National Park, ski resorts like Serre-Chevalier and towns like Gap or Briançon, which was once fortified by Vauban.
-This is a destination for lovers of the great outdoors, beautiful mountainsides, Grande Randonnée hiking trails, etc.
+The Provence-Alpes-Côte d'Azur region is at last the mountains, the real thing, whether in the Alpes Maritimes with the Mercantour National Park or in les Hautes-Alpes with the Ecrins National Park or ski resorts like Serre-Chevalier or towns like Gap or Briançon, once fortified by Vauban.
+This is the destination for lovers of wide open spaces, beautiful rock faces, long-distance hiking trails, etc.

 The Verdon gorges :

-The Gorges du Verdon, apart from the fabulous views offered by this protected site, form a natural border between the Var and the Alpes-de-Haute-Provence in the Provence-Alpes-Côte d'Azur region.
-Camping in the Gorges du Verdon attracts sports enthusiasts in particular, who can enjoy activities such as hiking, paragliding, canoeing...
+The Gorges du Verdon, apart from being a fabulous protected site, form a natural border between the Var and the Alpes-de-Haute-Provence in the Provence-Alpes-Côte d'Azur region.
+The campsite in the Gorges du Verdon attracts sports enthusiasts in particular, with activities such as hiking, paragliding and canoeing.
+Pass through Moustiers-Sainte-Marie, the gateway to the Gorges du Verdon, set in an exceptional setting between the cliffs of the Verdon mountains and the shores of Lake Sainte-Croix.

 See all my campsites consulted